(roe soo va STAT in)

 • Drug-drug interactions: Potentially significant interactions may exist, requiring dose or frequency adjustment, additional monitoring, and/or selection of alternative therapy.
 Consult drug interactions database for more detailed information.

 • Asian population: Increased risk of rosuvastatin-associated myopathy in certain subgroups; dosage adjustment should be considered for patients of Asian descent.
-Use of rosuvastatin at a dose of 40 mg/day in Asian patients is contraindicated in the Canadian labeling.

 • Elderly: Use with caution in patients with advanced age; these patients are more predisposed to myopathy.